-Fitness and wellbeing survey results Thank you to everyone who participated in our recent survey.
-As a result, Hills is donating £160 to the Royal British Legion Poppy Appeal.
+Thank you to everyone who participated in our recent survey.
+Thank you to everyone who participated in our recent survey.

+As a result, Mills is donating £160 to the Royal British Legion Poppy Appeal

 Have you been exercising more since receiving the emails?